wanchain/wanchain-crosschain/docs/btc-crosschain-sdk-user-manual.md

 # 1. Introduction

-This is a user manual which tell developers how to use the BTC crosschain sdk.
+This is a user manual which tell developers how to use the Wanchain CrossChain for BTC sdk.

 ## 1.1 Function and use

-BTC crosschain sdk has many useful tools and function for developers to develop a custom crosschain wallet.
+Wanchain CrossChain for BTC sdk has many useful tools and function for developers to develop a custom crosschain wallet.

 Developers can use this sdk to perform crosschain transactions between BTC blockchain and WAN blockchain.